What Matters in Building Vision-Language-Action Models for Generalist Robots: Discussion

 \textbf{Under investigated observations.} During our experiments, we found that VLAs built upon Qwen-VL and LLaVA, the performance is surprisingly low, compared with their original performance on vision-language tasks.
-After adding a perceiver resampler after the vision encoder, we found that the VLAs based on Qwen-VL and LLaVA could obtain great performance gain and reach reasonable performance.
-We hypothesize that the performance gain is related to the image resolution and number of vision tokens in the input token sequence.
+After adding a perceiver resampler after the vision encoder, we found that the VLAs based on Qwen-VL and LLaVA could obtain great performance gains and reach reasonable performance.
+We hypothesize that the performance gain is related to the image resolution and the number of vision tokens in the input token sequence.

 \textbf{Limitations.} Although we make every effort to investigate the key challenges in building Vision-Language Agents (VLAs), this work remains preliminary and has several limitations at the current stage.
-(1) For the sake of quick and simple expansion over existing Vision-Language Models (VLMs), we retain the multi-modal interaction structure within the VLM (\textit{e.g.}, attention masks, mixture of experts).
-On top of this, we further develop the interaction between vision, language, and actions, which is a common approach in most existing works~\citep{kim2024openvla,li2023vision}.
-However, a specialized design for the architecture and multi-modal interaction with actions has the potential to yield superior performance (e.g., the $\pi_0$ model~\citep{black2024pi_0}), and warrants further exploration.
-(2) The categorizations and formulations of VLAs considered here are simplified and limited for the reasons outlined in (1).
-(3) The action tokenization, policy head, and corresponding training objectives are not fully explored in this work.
-For example, techniques like VQ-VAE~\citep{van2017neural}, diffusion models~\citep{ddpm, chi2023diffusion}, and flow matching~\citep{lipman2022flow, esser2024scaling, black2024pi_0} remain under-explored in the context of VLAs.
-(4) The set of VLM backbones considered in this study is limited and can be actively expanded.
-(5) Deploying such large models for real-time robotic control remains a significant challenge.
+(1) The action tokenization, policy head, and corresponding training objectives are not fully explored in this work.
+For example, techniques like VQ-VAE, VQGAN, and FAST action tokenizer remain under-explored in the context of VLAs.
+(2) The set of VLM backbones considered in this study is limited and can be actively expanded.
+(3) Deploying such large models for real-time robotic control remains a significant challenge.